rycolab/rnn-turing-completeness/README.md

 A teaching library for proving the Turing completeness of recurrent neural network language models.
 Implementation programmed by Ryan Cotterell and Anej Svete.
-The inspiration for the "proof by code" is Siegelmann and Sontag (1995) [https://binds.cs.umass.edu/papers/1995_Siegelmann_JComSysSci.pdf].
+The inspiration for the "proof by code" is [Siegelmann and Sontag (1995)](https://binds.cs.umass.edu/papers/1995_Siegelmann_JComSysSci.pdf).

 to start run:
 ```bash